entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ent bundle api add conference-form conference-api --serviceName=conference-ms --serviceUrl=http://localhost:8081
 ```

-6. Finally, move the auxiliary services into place in the bundle project and enable the keycloak service for local tests.
+5. Finally, move the Blueprint-provided auxiliary service definitions into the `svc` directory in the bundle project and enable the `keycloak` service for local tests:
 ```shell
 mv microservices/conference-ms/src/main/docker/* svc/
 ent bundle svc enable keycloak
 ```

 ## Next Steps
-Follow one of the links below to learn how to assemble and run a bundle locally or deploy it.
+Follow one of the links below to learn how to assemble and run a bundle locally or deploy it into an Entando Application:

-- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to the Entando Component Repository
+- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to Entando
 - Learn how to [run Blueprint-generated components locally in dev mode](./run-local.md)
 - Discover the benefits and features of [the Entando Blueprint](../../../docs/create/blueprint-features.md)
 - [Iterate on your data model](./update-data-model.md) using the JHipster Domain Language (JDL)